 Vivek Upadhyay, M.D. is a clinical and research fellow in the Dana-Farber Cancer Institute/Partners CancerCare hematology/oncology fellowship program as well as an affiliated fellow in clinical informatics at Partners Healthcare (2019-2021).

 Vivek attended Duke University for his undergraduate degree where he majored in biology and received a minor in chemistry as well as certificate in ethics.
 Throughout his undergraduate time and for a year after, he worked in the laboratory of Dr. Robert J. Lefkowitz where he conducted a large-library screen for novel small molecules with potential therapeutic application.
 After leaving Duke, he completed medical school at the University of Illinois College of Medicine at Chicago.
 He subsequently completed his residency training at Massachusetts General Hospital, where he worked with the Harvard TMA Research Collaborative to develop the PLASMIC score, a novel algorithm used to risk stratify patients at risk for thrombotic thrombocytopenic purpura.
 Following residency, he started hematology/oncology fellowship at Partners/DFCI during which he is concurrently working as a clinical informatics fellow.
 Vivek’s interests lie at the intersection of therapeutic development, care delivery, and clinical informatics within hematology and oncology.
 This includes data extraction and utilization from EHR for research, digital health integration into oncology, and decision support tools.

-Lin Shen, M.D. is a Clinical and Research Fellow in the Division of Gastroenterology, Hepatology, and Endoscopy at Brigham and Women’s Hospital and a first year Clinical Informatics Fellows at Partners Healthcare (2018-2020).
+Lin Shen, M.D. is a Clinical and Research Fellow in the Division of Gastroenterology, Hepatology, and Endoscopy at Brigham and Women’s Hospital and a second year Clinical Informatics Fellows at Partners Healthcare (2018-2020).